expede/EIPs/EIPS/eip-code-translations.md

 The title should be 44 characters or less.

 ## Simple Summary
-If you can't explain it simply, you don't understand it well enough."
-Provide a simplified and layman-accessible explanation of the EIP.

 An on-chain system for registering and converting machine-efficient codes into human-readable strings in arbitrary languages.

 ## Abstract
-A short (~200 word) description of the technical issue being addressed.

 This standard provides a standard interface for fetching a string description of a machine signal in an arbitrary human language.

 There are many cases where an end user needs feedback on, or instruction from, a smart contact.
 Returning a hard-coded string in some language (typically English) only serves a small segment of the global population.